Aya Group: Overview

-Fifi Transport Limited, another group subsidiary, owns a fleet of Mercedes Benz trucks.
+Fifi Transport Limited, another group subsidiary, owns a fleet of Mercedes-Benz trucks.

 Aya Foundation

-The Aya Foundation is a non-profit charitable organization that was set up on the urging Mohammed Hamid, the Group Chairman.
+The Aya Foundation is a non-profit charitable organization that was set up on the urging of Mohammed Hamid, the Group Chairman.
 The foundation assists organizations that cater for needy children.
 One area that the foundation pays special attention to is the provision of pediatric medications.

 Subsidiary companies

 The Aya Group includes but is not limited to the following companies: